Tim Bowness: Catching Up with the Velvet Ghost

 LAMENT: SONGS FOR THE WEE SMALL HOURS

-Since writing this piece last year, Tim has been prolific as ever, releasing the long lost epic Love You to Bits with Steven Wilson, becoming No-Man’s first official record in over a decade.
+Since writing this piece a few years back, Tim has been prolific as ever, releasing the long lost epic Love You to Bits with Steven Wilson, becoming No-Man’s first official record in over a decade.
 He has also signed a publishing deal with Peter Gabriel’s REALWORLD and begun a podcast The Album Years – again with Wilson.
 Astonishingly he’s also managed to produce yet another solo disc Late Night Laments, here’s my thoughts…

 LNL positions itself in a kind of trilogy with The Blue Nile’s HATS and It’s Immaterial’s SONG, engineer Calum Malcolm being the common denominator.
 As such, the albums’ production and engineering are impeccable.